na-na-hi/renget/archive/bingbingwahoo.md

 #VanillAnon's / JabootyPower's List of Bitches
 [TOC]
 !!! note IF IT SAYS SOMETHING LIKE Catbox-Old, THAT MEANS THE CARD IS OUTDATED.
+Generally, just use the C.Hub links, they're always going to be the most updated.
-!!! info You are free to send me logs at cream.ice12@proton.me No cat porn, please.
+!!! info You are free to send me logs or any inquiries at cream.ice12@proton.me No cat porn, please.
 I already get enough of that already.

 #Females
 Picture | Name | Description | Links